sushant010/Restaurant_Listing/README.md

 3) create a database of name restaurant in sql
 4) import given sql (data added) or start from fresh

+# Modifications
+1) New User Creation
+2) Edit User data
+3) Added Functionality in add restaurant added by option (user) - dropdown of users

-For more have a look into the given video.
+For more have a look into the Updated given video.

 Thank you!!
 Sushant Kumar